Monib21/curly-sniffle/README.md

 Hi Humans!

 Monib21 here, I like Node.
-Js and coffescript (tht's wht.
-I'amade of!).
+Js and coffescript (that's what.
+I'a made of!).
 I've had tacos on the moon and find them far superior to Earth Tacos.